Blog Design: How to Design a Blog People Want to Read (2024)

 Using the lightweight themes we recommended is a good start.
 Most other themes will slow down your website.

-Wp Rocket Logo 1
+WP Rocket Logo 1

 The second step is to use WP Rocket to cache your website.
 Caching is the process of storing a copy of a web page or asset so that it can be served faster to subsequent visitors.